ItsHaldun/Conway-s-Game-of-Live/README.md

 - Red button will stop the simulation and clear the board.
 - Blue button will increment the simulation by a single step.

-### TODO
-- Add text / images to buttons
-- Add a slider for playback speed
+There is a slider on the bottom right for fps adjustment.
+You can click on any place in it to change the speed of the game accordingly.